Ed-Fi-Alliance-OSS/Data-Management-Service/eng/docker-compose/README.md

 ## Starting Services with Docker Compose

-This directory contains three Docker Compose files:
+This directory contains several Docker Compose files, which can be combined to start up different configurations:

-1. `docker-compose.yml` starts up services used by the Data Management Service (DMS) _without_ starting the DMS itself.
+1. `kafka-opensearch.yml` covers Kafka, Zookeeper, OpenSearch
+2. `kafka-opensearch-ui.yml` covers KafkaUI, OpenSearch Dashboard
+3. `postgresql.yml` starts only PostgreSQL
-2. `dms-local.yml` start the DMS, built locally from current source code.
+4. `local-dms.yml` runs the DMS from local source code.
-3. `dms-published.yml` starts the DMS using the `edfialliance/data-management-service` image on Docker Hub.
+5. `published-dms.yml` runs the latest DMS `pre` tag as published to Docker Hub.

-When you only need to run the associated services - for instance, while running DMS in debug mode in Visual Studio or VS Code - then just startup the `docker-compose.yml` file.
-The `docker compose` command accepts multiple `-f [filename]` flags, which allows you to combine multiple compose files into the same network segment.
-Thus you can run `docker-compose.yml` _and_ one of the `dms-*.yml` files at the same time to get a full-fledged testing and demonstration environment.

 Before running these, create a `.env` file.
 The `.env.example` is a good starting point.